Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-servicebus-jms/servicebus-jms-queue/README.md

-# Sample for Spring JMS with Azure Service Bus Queue Spring Cloud client library for Java
+# Sample for Spring JMS with Azure Service Bus Queue Spring Cloud

 This sample project demonstrates how to use Spring JMS for Azure Service Bus Queue via Spring Boot Starter `spring-cloud-azure-starter-servicebus-jms`.